(previously known as Anapaea denotata)

 (Photo: courtesy Buck Richardson, Kuranda, Queensland)

-The adult moths of this species are pale brown, with plain hindwings, and with various darker spots and arcs on the forewings, A group of three dark brown spots are evident in an arc halfway along the inner margin of each forewing.
+The adult moths of this species are pale brown, with plain hindwings, and with three or four dark spots on a line across the the middle or each forewing, and another group of three dark brown spots are evident halfway along the inner margin of each forewing.
 The wingspan is about 3 cms.

 The species occurs in